sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 ### Magic File and Folder names
 {: .d-inline-block }

-Starting from firmware version 2.1.0, the SidecarTridge Kickstart emulator recognizes specific file and folder names that trigger actions when the volume is ejected.
+The SidecarTridge Kickstart emulator recognizes specific file and folder names that trigger actions when the volume is ejected.
 These magic names are used to perform maintenance tasks on the device without the need for additional tools or software.

 The following magic names are recognized by the SidecarTridge Kickstart emulator:
 - `REBOOT`: When the volume is ejected, the device will try to mount the volume again.